Rabinnnn/land_use_change_analysis/README.md

     $ cd land_use_project
     $ python3 manage.py runserver
     ```
+    *Note: On some editors you might notice some parts of the index.html and style.css pages highlighted with some warnings.
+This is as a result of false-positives produced by the linter.
+It doesn't affect the app's functionality*

 6. Wait as it loads till it displays a message that looks like this on the console:
 "Django version 5.2, using settings 'land_use_project.settings'
 Starting development server at http://127.0.0.1:8000/